lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 You may have noticed I did `h(() => tabs)` instead of just `return tabs`. `h` also accepts a callback - in which case, it will evaluate the callback function when it renders.
 I recommend always returning `h(() => /* render function */)` for the final value in `render` - if you don't, you may run into subtle caching issues.

 You can also return an array - this is known as a *fragment*.
-If this looks confusing, don't worry - I explain `h` in more detail immediately after.

 A more complex example of a component with a `render` function that returns an array of render functions, consisting of both regular HTML elements and a custom component.